 There are situations where this is fine, and others when it's not.
 The issue with a user analysis diagram is that there will always be outliers in the data (i.e., data that doesn't fit well into the category being illustrated), and it's tough to determine which will be outliers.

-For example, if you were adding people to a list for a 30-day wait, and then one person was added to the back of the list, it isn’t very easy to tell whether that person is in the waitlist category or just being super slow.
+For example, if you were adding people to a list for a 30-day wait, and then one person was added to the back of the list, it's not very easy to tell whether that person is in the waitlist category or just being slow.

-This data is likely to appear as outliers in the Sankey diagram, which is why this type of visual can be ineffective for some information.
+This data is likely to appear as outliers in the Sankey diagram, which is why this type of visual can be ineffective for conveying some kinds of information.

 Also, in Sankey diagrams, it may be challenging to compare flows with similar values.
 If you want to, try using stacked bar graphs instead.